dfbr/pythonLessons/Lessons/jupyterNotebook.md

 Now lets have a look at an [example notebook](http://colab.research.google.com/github/dfbr/pythonLessons/blob/main/Notebooks/jupyter.ipynb).

-Throughout this course, we'll be using links directly to examples for exercises and examples.
-You will need to click `Run anyway` when you open these notebooks.
+Throughout this course, we'll be using links directly to examples for exercises and examples (like the one above).

+You will probably need to click `Run anyway` when you open these notebooks.

 ## Key points